Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 It is a … Nutritional Supplement

-This is such an important concept to understand … the intended use is the determining factor for what the product IS.
+This is a very important concept to understand: the intended use is the determining factor for what the product IS.
 Seems crazy and backward (and pretty much is crazy and backward) but that is how you determine how to label your product and what the applicable regulations are.

-Soap is the worst possible offender – and the most confusing – because the same bar of soap can be so many different things!
-Take a bar of cold processed soap that contains lavender, tea tree and citronella essential oil – it could be a soap, cosmetic, drug or insect repellent, just because of what you say it will do (clean, mosturize, cure acne or repel insects, for example).
+Soap is the worst possible offender—and the most confusing—because the same bar of soap can be so many different things!
+Take a bar of cold processed soap that contains lavender, tea tree and citronella essential oil; it could be a soap, a cosmetic, a drug, or an insect repellent, just because of what you say it will do (clean, mosturize, cure acne, or repel insects, for example).

 Claims